-- Politics have huge consequences to the market.
+- Politics has huge consequences for the market.

 - National security influences the market.

-- Natural disasters effect many things including the stock market.
+- Natural disasters affect many things, including the stock market.

 Market conditions are very important to take note of.
-A lot of new traders just focus on charts because they are a visual representation of the market that gives one a false sense of understanding.
+Many new traders focus on charts because they visually represent the market, giving one a false understanding.

-The only way to make sense of your charts is to also understand the other less easy to read aspects of the market, that we will cover here.
-It’s together, charting AND keeping up with current market conditions that you’ll learn to trade profitably and stress free.
+The only way to make sense of your charts is to understand the other less easily read aspects of the market, which we will cover here.
+It’s together, charting AND keeping up with current market conditions, that you’ll learn to trade profitably and stress-free.